aspose-words/Aspose.Words-Products/words/cpp/conversion/_index.md

 {{% /blocks/products/pf/feature-page-section %}}

-{{< blocks/products/pf/feature-page-options pairs="doc-to-html docx-to-html docm-to-html dotm-to-html dot-to-html dotx-to-html md-to-html" >}}
+{{< blocks/products/pf/feature-page-options pairs="doc-to-html docx-to-html docm-to-html dotm-to-html dot-to-html dotx-to-html" >}}

 {{% blocks/products/pf/feature-page-section  h2="Save Microsoft Word Files As Images" %}}
 Converting Microsoft Word documents as images is needed for variety of scenarios like preveiwing and sharing.
 Conversion process is simple in general.
 Loading the document and calling the Save method for relevant JPEG, PNG, or BMP format.
 But in case of getting more control on the resultant images quality, API provides [ ImageSaveOptions class](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.image_save_options/) for adjusting different options like  HorizontalResolution, VerticalResolution, Resolution, Scale, PixelFormat, ImageBrightness, ImageColorMode, ImageContrast, PaperColor etc.